ampproject/amp.dev/content/docs/guides/amp_story_best_practices.md

 ### Size/Length of video

+*  For optimal performance, you should aim to provide videos that are no larger than 4 MB.
 *   For long videos, consider splitting the video over multiple pages.
-*   Especially the first cover page, avoid particularly large videos.
+*   For the cover page, avoid particularly large videos.

 ### Video formats